-Explore one of the Four Corners of the World with our travel guide to Newfoundland and Labrador with kids.
+From Vikings to icebergs, explore one of the Four Corners of the World through our Newfoundland and Labrador Family Travel Blog

 Newfoundland’s quaint fishing villages belie a dazzling history like no other place on Earth.
 The colourful towns and stunning scenery of Canada’s easternmost province make it a treat for all visitors.
 But for history buffs, it is something truly magical.
 Newfoundland is one of the few places in the world where you can walk on the Earth’s mantle.